-The structural integrity reinforcing bars are either spliced with existing bottom reinforcement in the slab in accordance with Clause 13.2 of AS 3600, or are provided as separate bars, extending a distance of $2L{sy,tb}$ past the face of the column or column capital.
+The structural integrity reinforcing bars are either spliced with existing bottom reinforcement in the slab in accordance with Clause 13.2 or AS 3600, or are provided as separate bars, extending a distance of $2L{sy.tb}$ past the face of the column or column capital.
 They should have hooked or cogged ends at discontinuous edges, including penetrations.
-Note that where a punching shear failure may result in the loss of bracing to a perimeter column, additional tie back reinforcement may also be required to control the buckling length of the external column.